Leader In Health And Safety Law

 The Ladbroke Grove Rail Inquiry, Parts I and II – Lord Cullen (2000)

 The Joint Inquiry into Train Protection Systems – Lord Cullen and Professor Uff (2000)

 R v Great Western Trains and Harrison Old Bailey 1999

 Acted for the train driver involved in the Southall train crash of 1997 where seven passengers died.
 He was acquitted of gross negligence manslaughter and a breach of s7 of the Health and Safety at Work etc Act 1974.

 Acted for the train driver involved in the Watford train crash of 1996 where one passenger died.
 He was prosecuted on a single count of gross negligence manslaughter and acquitted.

 Michael frequently writes and lectures on health and safety issues.
 For over 10 years he wrote a regular column for health and safety magazine SHP.
 H e is the joint author of A Guide to Health and Safety Prosecutions (Thomas Telford 2007) and the author of the Transport chapter of Corporate Liability: Work Related Deaths and Criminal Prosecutions (Bloomsbury Professional, 3rd edition 2014).

-Michael lecturers at Loughborough University on the Postgraduate Diploma Course in Health and Safety Management on the Certificate in Occupational Health Law course accredited by Glasgow Caledonian University, and provided by the At Work Partnership and at City, University of London on the MSc Temporary Works and Construction Method Engineering .
+Michael lecturers at Loughborough University on the Postgraduate Diploma Course in Health and Safety Management on the At Work Partnership's Certificate in Occupational Health Law course accredited by Glasgow Caledonian University, on IET's Electrical Safety Management course and at City University of London on the MSc Temporary Works and Construction Method Engineering .
 Michael also provides in-house training to organisations.